Irving, Brown help Celtics rally for 15th straight win

 Marcus Morris and Jayson Tatum each had 14 points for Boston.
-John Collins scored 18 and Taurean Prince added 14 for Atlanta

 Celtics: Tatum was scoreless until he stole the ball and dunked to cut the lead to four in the third.
 The 19-year-old former Duke standout followed with an acrobatic, one-handed dunk on a fast break to make it 75-72 and had another dunk to put Boston up 78-77 near the end of the period.
 Tatum had all 14 of his points in the third.

-Hawks: Prince is developing into a solid option on offense, spinning for a layup against Shane Larkin and floating a soft assist on Collins' dunk that put Atlanta up 84-82.
+Hawks: F Taurean Prince is developing into a solid option on offense, spinning for a layup against Shane Larkin and floating a soft assist on John Collins’ dunk that put Atlanta up 84-82.
 But Prince has a substandard reputation as a defender, and coach Mike Budenholzer gave him an earful after calling timeout in the third.
 Prince had just missed an assignment that left Brown open to hit the big 3 from the left corner.

-Celtics: At Dallas on Monday night.
+Celtics: Visit Dallas, the NBA’s worst team, on Monday night.

-Hawks: At San Antonio on Monday night.
+Hawks: Visit San Antonio on Monday night.

 For more NBA coverage: https://apnews.com/tag/NBAbasketball